Dell XPS 13 9310 (2020) review: Undermined by Intel

 Dell XPS 13 9310 (2020) review: Verdict

 Everything about the latest XPS 13 feels top-shelf, from the slimline chassis to the stunning display.
-Taken in isolation, it would be a fantastic machine, but the disparity between Intel and AMD is simply too big to overlook.
-We’ll say it again: AMD-based laptops offer double the performance for half the price.
+Taken in isolation, it would be a fantastic machine, but the performance disparity between this laptop and Ryzen-powered machines is simply too big to overlook.
+We’ll say it again: we’ve seen AMD-based laptops which offer double the performance for half the price.

 Dell XPS 13 9310 (2020) specifications